moneytree/eslint-config/README.md

 ## Supported ESLint version

 We attempt to keep the rules compatible and complete with regards to the latest version of ESLint.
 Sometimes we will inevitably fall behind a little.
-If you want to know which version of ESLint we cover, please refer to the version of the ESLint devDependency in [package.json](package.json).
+If you want to know which versions of ESLint we cover, please refer to the version of the ESLint peer-dependency in [package.json](package.json).

 ## License